This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

 What is a dental night guard?

-A night guard is a plastic device designed specifically for your dental anatomy.
-It is meant to be worn over your teeth while sleeping.
-Night guards help to reduce damage and discomfort caused by nighttime bruxism (bruxism is grinding of the teeth).
+A night guard is a plastic device designed specifically for your smile’s shape.
+It is worn while you sleep to reduce damage and discomfort caused by nighttime bruxism (clenching and grinding your teeth).

 PREVENTING YOUR DENTAL NIGHT GUARD FROM TURNING YELLOW

 Your mouth is the perfect place for bacterial plaque and other microorganisms to thrive.
 And so is your night guard since you wear it directly over your teeth.
 The moist, warm environment is the perfect breeding ground for residue buildup and stain.
 But cleaning your dental appliance regularly can prevent that from happening!

 Although some bacterial buildup is normal, dental devices such as night guards should be cleaned and thoroughly dried between uses.

 That way you can avoid problems like bad breath (halitosis), discoloration of the dental night guard, and accumulated debris from food particles and plaque.